ThinkGeo/Desktop-Maps/samples/winforms/README.md

-# WinForms Samples
+# Winforms Samples

-These are the samples for ThinkGeo Desktop Maps for WinForms.
+These are the samples for ThinkGeo Desktop Maps for Winforms.